Blue Zone — a small place, a few of us, a long view

 Individual responses help, up to a point.
 You can earn more, optimize harder, train your nervous system.
 Returns are real but bounded; the underlying conditions stay in place.
 The cost shows up downstream as a quiet tiredness that was not there twenty years ago.

-We think this is a systems problem, and systems problems want structural interventions, including, sometimes, changes to where and with whom you live.
+We think this is a systems problem, and systems problems want structural answers — including, sometimes, changes to where and with whom you live.

-A blueprint for autarky, with careful technology in the background.
+A blueprint for self-reliance, with careful technology in the background.

 Not a retreat from the world.
-A place to be more present in it, with the resilience to ride out what the wider economy cannot guarantee.
+A place to be more present in it — with bodies that get what they have been missing, work that still gets done, and the resilience to ride out what the wider economy cannot guarantee.

-Stability is not a marketing line here.
-It is the architectural decision underneath every other one.
+Stability is the decision underneath every other decision.

 Neighbors, not networks.